 Solar vs regular LED flood lights – very IMPORTANT

-When it comes to choosing a solar LED flood light over a regular flood light, I suggest that you choose the solar version for high traffic areas such as driveways and garages.
-This will ensure that you save on your electricity bill and have light available in high-risk spots even when you’re experiencing a power failure or load shedding.
+When it comes to choosing between a solar LED flood light or a regular flood light, I suggest that you choose the solar version.
+Especially for high traffic areas such as driveways and garages.
+This will ensure that you save on your electricity bill and have light available in high-risk spots.
+You’ll also improve your home security since you’ll still have a lit-up driveway, garden, and garage – even when you’re experiencing a power failure or load shedding.

 Why you should install solar flood lights with PIR